tjni/setuptools-git-versioning/docs/schemas/tag/post_release.rst

     |
     ...

-By default, when you try to get current version, you'll receive version number like ``1.0.0.post1+git.64e68cd``.

-This is a PEP-440 compliant value, but sometimes you want see just ``1.0.0.post1`` value or even ``1.0.0``.
+And you want to generate post versions for every commit after release tag

-You can change this template in the config file:
+You can enable ``setuptools-git-versioning`` for your project in the config file:

 - ``setup.py``: